 A classic Chinese take-out classic is Sesame Chicken.
 Traditionally, this dish consists of crispy chunks of deep-fried battered chicken in a sweet, sour, and savory glaze packed with sesame flavor.
-Well, you know me…gotta give it a paleo makeover and here we have it: Paleo Chinese Sesame Chicken!
-A clean, absolutely fantastic rendition of Sesame Chicken that will leave you so satisfied and not feeling icky after eating.
+Inspired by the dish, I’ve created an absolutely fantastic Paleo rendition of Sesame Chicken that will leave you so satisfied!

 You guys are going to LOVE this one, it’s definitely a new favorite at our house and my kiddos love it, too!
 Enjoy this Paleo Chinese Sesame Chicken!